Saint Madeleine Sophie Barat called on our Sacred Heart communities to model respect, compassion, forgiveness and generosity.

 To interact positively with colleagues in creating and imparting interdisciplinary units of study

-To accompany all Lower School students to and from their “specials”
+To accompany all Lower School students to and from their “homeroom”

 To fulfill responsibilities as assigned by the Lower School Head in regard to lunch and recess duty, car and bus dismissal

-Degree in Elementary Education; 2-3 years teaching experience that is directly related to the duties and responsibilities of his/her grade assignment preferred.
+Degree in Elementary Education; 2-3 years teaching experience that is directly related to work in STEAM and/or Technology.

 As members of the international network of Sacred Heart schools, we are committed to attracting and retaining faculty with a passion for teaching who demonstrate an active faith, practice a deep respect for intellectual values, promote social awareness, build community, and value personal growth and responsibility.
 We seek faculty who are committed to all-girl education and who will draw upon current research to maximize student learning.
 Stuart Country Day School of Sacred Heart is an Equal Opportunity Employer and welcomes candidates who will enhance the diversity of our community.